mariakna/mariakna.github.io/index.md

 subtitle: ...to my personal web page and blog
 ---

-I am a PhD student in the [IDEALAB PhD programme](https://phd-idealab.com/), based at the University of Potsdam in Germany and Macquarie Univeristy in Sydney, Australia.
+I am a PhD student in Cognitive Science, based at the University of Potsdam in Germany and Macquarie Univeristy in Sydney, Australia.
 I study how adults learn, retain, consolidate and/or forget words in their first and later-acquired languages.
 For instance, I am interested in how different aspects of the word learning process are affected by the context in which novel words are trained.
 My research interests also concern the interplay between the episodic and semantic memory systems at different stages of word meaning acquisition, and how this is influenced by familiarity/novelty of new information compared to pre-existing knowledge.
 I also have a keen interest in the role of sleep and age-related processes in word learning.
 I use behavioral and electrophysiological methods to examine this.
 I am also very enthusiastic about statistics.

 My amazing supervisors are [Lyndsey Nickels](https://researchers.mq.edu.au/en/persons/lyndsey-nickels) from MQ and [Audrey Bürki](https://audreyburki.github.io/Website/) from UP.

 ### Short bio

-* Sept 2018 - Present: PhD student, IDEALAB
+* Sept 2018 - Present: PhD student, [IDEALAB PhD programme](https://phd-idealab.com/)
 * Oct 2015 - June 2018: MSc in Experimental & Clinical Linguistics, University of Potsdam, Germany
 * Sept 2010 - June 2015: Diploma (BA & MA in one) in Philology, Lomonosov Moscow State University, Russia